 An appeal may or may not be granted.
 If the appeal is granted, financial aid for the student will be recalculated and the student will be notified by e-mail and/or mail of his/her award.
-An award of Tulane need-based scholarship may again be conditioned or placed on a Probationary Status upon certain academic requirements the student must meet.
+An award of Tulane Scholarship may again be conditioned or placed on a Probationary Status upon certain academic requirements the student must meet.
 If the appeal is not granted, the student may reapply for Tulane Scholarship aid after one year if the student has achieved an overall cumulative GPA of at least 2.300 with a minimum of 12 hours completed each semester.
 At that time, an award of Tulane Scholarship may be made assuming the student still demonstrates a financial need.
 This award may be conditioned upon certain academic requirements that the student must meet.

 Conditional Year Limitation

 If a student who successfully completes a Conditional Year and retains Tulane Scholarship ultimately falls below a 2.300 GPA and/or completes less than 12 hours a semester for any subsequent academic year, the student will NOT be given another Conditional Year and will not be offered any Tulane Scholarship.
-A student loses the opportunity to complete a conditional year if the conditional year is not completed within two academic years after the student first fell below the standard for retention of Tulane need-based scholarship.
+A student loses the opportunity to complete a Conditional Year if the Conditional Year is not completed within two academic years after the student first fell below the standard for retention of Tulane Scholarship.

 University Financial Aid, New Orleans, LA 70118 504-865-5723 firstname.lastname@example.org